ab180/airbridge-react-native-example/v2-mmp-plan-example/README.md

 Event information sent from the Airbridge SDK should be seen in the "Airbridge dashboard → `Raw Data` → `App Real-time Log`" tab.

 ### Deeplink settings
-To set up a deep link, refer to the [Set up deep linking](https://help.airbridge.io/en/developers/react-native-sdk-v4#set-up-deep-linking) link
+To set up a deep link, refer to the [Deep Link Setup](https://help.airbridge.io/en/developers/react-native-sdk#deep-link-setup) link

 ### Deeplink test
 You can test deep links using the following two methods: